 - theft; or

-This provides protection to the consignee but may put the consignor at exposed risk.
+This protects the consignee but may put the consignor at risk.

 Commission

 You need to clearly spell out the commission for each item in the agreement.
-A percentage amount next to each item with pictures next to them is the clearest and safest way to do it.
+A percentage amount for each item with an accompanying picture is the clearest and safest way to do it.
 The agreement should specify any fees or expenses outside of the commission percentage and under what circumstances they should be paid.
 Further, it should state the procedure once an item is sold and how the consignor is notified.

-It is important to include this scenario into your consignment agreement so if the items on consignment do not sell, it is clear what the parties are to do.
+It is essential to include this scenario in your consignment agreement so that if the items on consignment do not sell, it is clear what the parties are to do.

-For instance, this clause should state that if the items do not sell, then they must be returned by the consignee to the consignor, unless the parties agree to extend the term of the consignment.
-Or alternatively, if the consignor does not pick up the items after 100 days, then they become the property of the consignee.
+For instance, this clause may state that if the items do not sell, then the consignee must return them to the consignor unless the parties agree to extend the term of the consignment.
+Alternatively, if the consignor does not pick up the items after 100 days, they become the consignee’s property.

-It is also important to determine who will bear the costs of returning items that do not sell.
+It is also essential to determine who will bear the costs of returning items that do not sell.

 Key Takeaways